Search

 • units of measurement (ISO 11240).

 The RMS replaces the EU Telematics Controlled Terms (EUTCT) system for providing controlled terms in multiple languages for the exchange of master data between information systems in the European medicines regulatory network.
-EMA has moved existing lists from EUTCT into RMS, except for substance-related lists which remain in EUTCT until EMA launches the Substances Management Services (SMS).
-Please use EUTCT only for browsing and downloading substances-related lists.
+At the time of RMS go live in 2017, EMA migrated existing lists from EUTCT into RMS, except for the substance list which will remain in EUTCT until it is migrated to the SPOR portal.
+Please use EUTCT for browsing and searching substance data.

 Scope of the RMS

-The RMS contains over a hundred lists of controlled terms, which include:
+The RMS contains over 200 lists of controlled terms, which include:

 EMA consolidates the referentials lists into a structured format in one single place, in line with the ISO IDMP standards, where relevant.
 It acts as data broker, or a 'one-stop shop', and liaises with maintenance organisations and data owners.